Last Updated on September 1, 2023

 Sometimes the steam provided by the humidifiers just isn’t enough.
 You may want or require a more consistent and better flow of steam.
 In such cases, you can add salt in humidifier for better results.

-Adding salt to your humidifier causes the water temperature to rise significantly and provides better and denser steam.
-You will also notice a change in the time taken to release steam with and without salt added to the water.
+Putting salt in a humidifier causes the water temperature to rise significantly and provides better and denser steam.
+You will also notice a change in the time to release steam with and without salt added to the water.

 Moreover, adding salt will also kill microparticles, bacteria, and other impurities in the water to provide cleaner steam.